 Here's a random, mid-level job description from Stripe.
 A top-tier tech company in the payments space:

-- Dig into the details of the process, understand how to improve, and improve
+- Dig into the details of your team's process, understand how to improve, pick a few important and/or simple things to improve, and improve those things.

 - Talk to your customers (your teammates.
 They will love to tell you about their problems, especially if you're offering to fix them.)

 - Measure how you fixed it.
 Could be a survey of your team.
-Could be improvements in how fast you ship.
+Could be improvements in how fast you ship or run through tasks.

 - What matters is fixing the problem with the process.
 The fact that you care will give you energy to push through when you get stuck (and you will get stuck).